Study at Murdoch: a General Guide

 Methods of assessment vary between units.
-However, each unit is required to have more than one assessment method, at more than one point in time, and must ensure that the amount of work required is appropriate to the credit points value of the unit.
+Each unit is required to have more than one assessment method, at more than one point in time, and must ensure that the amount of work required is appropriate to the credit points value of the unit.

 All students will be provided with a statement of the assessment requirements for each of their units, including assessment methods and weighting.

-Usually all final examinations are held within the assessment period at the end of each semester or trimester.
+All final examinations are usually held within the exam period at the end of each semester or trimester.
 It is the student’s responsibility to ensure that they are available throughout this period and that any travel is scheduled outside this time.

-The examination timetable is published approximately five weeks prior to the assessment period and is available at:
+The examination timetable is published approximately seven weeks prior to the exam period and is available at:

 Students who arrive no more than 30 minutes into the exam working time will be allowed to sit the examination, but will not be granted extra time.
-Those who arrive more than 30 minutes into the exam working time should report to the Examinations Office via The Student Centre.
-Students who miss an examination will not normally be allowed to sit the examination and will not be eligible to apply for deferred assessment.
+Those who arrive more than 30 minutes into the exam working time will not be admitted to the exam and should report to the Examinations Office immediately for advice.